pgjlucas/universitychatbot/README.md

 - NLTK • Wordnet • scikit-learn • BeautifulSoup • Regex • SQL

 ## Database
-The database used to trainthe classifier is homemade:
+The database used to train the classifier was homemade:
 - 150 questions
 - 25 labelled answers.